junxit/us-congress-bills-116/derived/amendments.md

 ### 42 U.S.C. § 11301

-> in paragraph (1), by striking “or former participants of a program under this chapter” and inserting “, former participants of a program under this chapter, or peers and near peers” after “adults”;
+> in paragraph (1), by striking “or former participants of a program under this chapter” and inserting “, former participants of a program under this chapter, or peers and near peers”;

 | | |
 |---|---|